Monitoring Your vSAN via ControlUp

 • Datastore On Host view - vSAN Performance.

-More about the integration & troubleshooting issue in vSAN can be seen in the following video:
+For more information about the integration and troubleshooting issue in vSAN, watch the following video: